idrissrasheed/Brazil-Conflict-Analysis/README.md

 # Brazil Conflict Analysis Report

 ## Data Description
-The Brazil Conflict Tracker (2018-2023) Kaggle dataset provides a comprehensive record of both violent and non-violent conflicts in Brazil since 2018.
-The data source is from the Armed Conflict Location & Event Data Project (ACLED), which collects event data for disaggregated conflict analysis and crisis mapping.
+[The Brazil Conflict Tracker (2018-2023) Kaggle dataset](https://www.kaggle.com/datasets/justin2028/brazil-conflict-tracker-20182023) provides a comprehensive record of both violent and non-violent conflicts in Brazil since 2018.
+The data source is from the Armed Conflict Location & Event Data Project (ACLED), which tracks real-global political violence and protest in real-time.
 The last data update was on January 20th, 2023, and the dataset uploader Justin Oh removed ID-related variables and conflicts outside of Brazil provided by ACLED from the original dataset.

 ## Questions